thegambler111/CoolObsVault/01_Experience/Product_strategy/2023/Private network/Private network.md

 	- connecting mines above and underground
 	- monitoring asset locations

+## Forbe
+- smart manufacturing and smart factories
+	- collaborative mobile robots
+	- self-driving machines
+	- swarm intelligence
+		- swarm intelligence is the collective behavior of decentralized, self-organized systems that can maneuver rapidly, collaborate and function as a homogeneous group
+		- A robot swarm is potentially consist of millions of independent, self-sustaining robots
+	- automatic guided vehicles (AGVs)
+	- augmented reality (AR) predictive maintenance
+	- AR/VR headsets
+	- digital twins
+	- build a factory without wires or cables

+## Vodafone
+ - The mission-critical nature of systems and applications at airports, factories, warehouses or ports demands such secure and reliable connectivity that is better served by 4G/5G than Wi-Fi
+ - Its use cases include sensor data monitoring, location and tracking, robotics, self-driving or autonomous guided vehicles (AGVs), augmented reality, connected workers and more
+	 - Connected worker:
+		 - monitoring industrial workers, collecting data and effectively communicating to their staff
+	- Sensor data monitoring:
+		- gathering operational data from the monitoring of various sensors and infrastructure within premises
+	- Location and tracking:
+		- ensuring safety, operational efficiency and workforce management through locating and tracking people, stock, tools and other business-critical assets
+	- Workforce management:
+		- maximizing the performance of the workforce through a set of activities, such as planning, scheduling, work allocation and tracking
+	- Real-time control:
+		- ensuring that information received and commands sent to devices such as AGVs, drones or robots are sent in as near real-time
+	- Video surveillance and analytics:
+		- collecting and analyzing footage and images in order to identify objects such as drones and vehicles or to detect accidents

 # Market of 5G private network
 1. Các số liệu về thị trường: số nhà mạng áp dụng, thị phần toàn cầu,... trong các link em gửi anh thấy chắc đủ, vì phần này cũng phổ biến

+## Forbe
+- Industry leaders including [Bosch](https://enterpriseiotinsights.com/20201130/channels/news/bosch-confirms-private-5g-rollouts-with-nokia "https://enterpriseiotinsights.com/20201130/channels/news/bosch-confirms-private-5g-rollouts-with-nokia"), [Ford](https://media.ford.com/content/fordmedia/feu/gb/en/news/2020/06/25/ford-unlocks-potential-of-5g-to-future-proof-electric-vehicle-pr.html "https://media.ford.com/content/fordmedia/feu/gb/en/news/2020/06/25/ford-unlocks-potential-of-5g-to-future-proof-electric-vehicle-pr.html"), [Fujitsu](https://www.fujitsu.com/global/about/resources/news/press-releases/2021/0330-01.html "https://www.fujitsu.com/global/about/resources/news/press-releases/2021/0330-01.html") and [General Motors](https://media.gm.com/media/us/en/gm/home.detail.html/content/Pages/news/us/en/2020/nov/1120-factory0-evsite.html "https://media.gm.com/media/us/en/gm/home.detail.html/content/Pages/news/us/en/2020/nov/1120-factory0-evsite.html") (to name a few) are banking heavily on private 5G to future-proof their plants to remain competitive.
+Their successes will catapult entire industries into the next digital era.

 ---